Personal

 My friend once met a marijuana-selling Frenchman in Seoul who said:

 Being a foreigner means many things in Korea.
 You’re “different”.
-This “being foreign” status entitles you to many advantages as well as prejudices (It’s really up to you to choose which to focus on).
-For instance, it you are a Caucasian-looking woman, men will assume you are slutty.
+This “being foreign” status entitles you to many advantages as well as prejudices.
+For instance, it you are a Caucasian-looking woman, men will assume you are readily available for sex.
 But on the other hand, if you are a Caucasian-looking man, your mother-in-law-to-be won’t grill you with “What do your parents do?
 “Where is your hometown?”
 “Do you own an apartment in your name?”
 “How much do you make?”, like she would a Korean son-in-law-to-be.

 THE DIFFERENT TYPES OF FOREIGNERS YOU WILL MEET IN KOREA